 While a recession is not a great thing for the economy, one positive aspect is that periods of recession are always coupled with lower interest rates.

 What to Look for This Week

-Another housing-centric week is ahead, starting Tuesday with an update on home price appreciation for July via Case-Shiller and the Federal Housing Finance Agency.
-August’s New and Pending Home Sales will also be reported on Tuesday and Thursday, respectively.
+A plethora of housing news is ahead, starting Monday with October’s New Home Sales.
+Tuesday brings an update on home price appreciation for September via Case-Shiller and the Federal Housing Finance Agency.
+Look for October’s Pending Home Sales on Thursday.